joomcode/errorx/README.md

 return errors.New("now this is unfortunate")
 ```

-Then being handled with a no-brainer:
+Then being passed along with a no-brainer:
 ```go
 if err != nil {
   return err